AlexLindberg9/unbeatable-tic-tac-toe/README.md

 # unbeatable-tic-tac-toe
-I created an unbeatable CPU TicTacToe that simulates games based on the current board in order to make its move in the space with the highest expected win probability
+I created a CPU Tic Tac Toe player that takes a defensive approach in order to never lose a game even when allowing the user to go first.
+Before every move, the CPU will test every available space and calculate its corresponding expected win percentage through simulating 10000 random trials after having played in the space.
+The CPU's defensive approach comes from weighting a loss much heavier in the negative direction than a win or draw is in the positive direction.